Research & Development Society

 • Showcase your collaboration abilities, problem-solving expertise, and other transferable skills.

-• Ace the behavioral questions that all employers will ask you.
+• Ace the behavioral questions that R&D employers will ask you.

 • “Wow” the audience with your interview presentation during your site visit.